iLert/docs/integrations/github/outbound-issue.md

 ---
-description: Create issues in GitHub based on alerts from iLert.
+description: Create issues in GitHub based on alerts from ilert.
 ---

 # GitHub Outbound Issue Integration

-## In Github: Create iLert user and create API token <a href="#github-preparation" id="github-preparation"></a>
+## In Github: Create ilert user and create API token <a href="#github-preparation" id="github-preparation"></a>

-1. Optional: Create a dedicated iLert user in Github.
-This has the advantage that you can distinguish the Github tickets created by iLert.
+1. Optional: Create a dedicated ilert user in Github.
+This has the advantage that you can distinguish the Github tickets created by ilert.
 2. Go to **Profile Settings** --> **Developer settings** --> **Personal access tokens**, and click **Generate new token**.

 ![](../../.gitbook/assets/ghoi1.png)